 Even as the Cubs looked to win the World Series for the first time in more than a century (108 years, if you’re scoring at home), Maddon remained cool at all times.
 [Spoiler Alert: It happened!]
-He’s asked his players to do the same – to treat the post-season as they would any other game, sticking to what’s worked all year.
+He asked his players to do the same – to treat the post-season as they would any other game, sticking to what’s worked all year.

 Here are 5 favorite “Maddonisms,” along with how they apply to baseball and drive business success:

 1. “Do simple better.”